TIMwilltell/zoom-launcher/README.md

 ## Usage

+- -h  help message
-- Add a meeting:
+- -a  Add a meeting
-- Remove a meeting:
+- -r  Remove a meeting
-- List stored meetings:
+- -l  List stored meetings
-- Launch a meeting:
+- -s  Launch a meeting

 ## Features

-- Tab completion for stored meetings.
+- Tab completion for flags and saved meetings